 One of the beauties about SE Asia is that it’s a safe destination for tourists.
 But that doesn’t mean it’s free from minor theft and pickpocketing – you need to take basic precautions in tourist hot spots.
 The smartest thing to do is keep money and small valuables hidden on your person.
 We like the Active Roots Security Belt because from the outside – it’s a normal-looking belt – but inside, it hides a zipper pocket that only you’re privy to.

 Your what to take to Southeast checklist must include traveler insurance.
 While traveling abroad, things always have the possibility of going wrong, and you don’t want to take the risk of not having insurance if they do.
-World Nomads Insurance is great because they not only cover travelers for medical or emergency needs but will reimburse for other unforeseen events – like trip cancellations and stolen items.
-Spend a few bucks and buy yourself some priceless peace of mind.
+Then World Nomads Insurance offers great, affordable plans.

 #4 – Active Roots Water Bottle